CivIcenia/CivIcenia/content/gov/constitution.md

 - The Grand Council of Icenia may revoke the governorship of a governor if they undermine Icenia in any way.
 - States may be dissolved if there remains no populus, if they become an issue for Icenia, or request it.

-# IX.
+# VIII.
 National Holidays and Remembrances

-## IX.A National Holidays
+## VIII.A National Holidays
 The following days shall be considered national holidays of importance within the Republic of Icenia.

 Icenian Independence Day shall be recognized and celebrated on July 8th of every year.
 This is the date that Icenia declared independence from Kaiserin in 2.0.
 Icenian Re-Establishment Day shall be recognized and celebrated on March 11th of every year.
 This is the date that the Republic of Icenia reformed as her true self for the first time since Civcraft 2.0
 Constitution Day shall be recognized and celebrated on April 30th of every year.
 This is the date the Icenian constitution was ratified.

-## IX.B National Days of Remembrance
+## VIII.B National Days of Remembrance
 The following days shall be considered national days of remembrance within Icenia.

 Jah’ Day shall be recognized on June 18th of every year to remember the late Jahseh Dwayne Onfroy, a pinnacle of Icenian culture and philosophy.